khigashinosg/VAEs-and-GANs/README.md

 ## How to Use
 - Run the Jupyter Notebook to visualize model representations, analyze loss curves, and understand the engineering choices made.
-- Modify parameters and observe changes to deepen your understanding of model dynamics.
+- Modify parameters and observe changes as desired.

-## Contributing
-Feel free to contribute by suggesting improvements, adding new visualization techniques, or enhancing the analysis discussions.

-## Authors
-[Your Name]
-[Other Contributors]